Understanding Content Based Routing in EAI Bridges

 • Priority = 100 AND Quantity > 0

-• Note 1: this editor is rudimentary and don´t have IntelliSense, so you need to write correctly the names of your properties
+• Note 1: this editor is rudimentary and doesn´t have IntelliSense, so you need to write correctly the names of your properties

-• Note 2: the name of the properties are the ones we created earlier in pre-transform Enrich stage in the “OrderBridgeRouting” bridge.
+• Note 2: The names of the properties are the ones we created earlier in the pre-transform Enrich stage in the OrderBridgeRouting bridge.

 • Click OK.